OAS-deer-research/RShinyAging/README.md

 - add note about using the same name for all their data (Jed Hopp and Jedd Hopp; Emma Hanson and Emma Hansen)
 - consider asking to ID processors that are agers (at least 2 cases of processors, not DNR staff, aging deer) by including note in data entry comment
 - make sure DMUs are spelled as 'St Croix' and 'Fond du Lac' to match gis files
+- add a timestamp to submission/upload so we can tell when samples are submitted...might be nice to have in case something goes wonky with app, but maybe not esp.if we turn the app.
+- Why did we get so many taxidermy samples in 2022?
+Do the biologists know that they are likely biased?
+Do we need to better communicate?

 **ISSUES WITH APP AFTER LOOKING AT DATA IN AGING REPO:**